 Regardless of whether your law firm utilizes search engines, content marketing, or social media, generating leads follows the same basic process:

-You can generate quality leads, build a stronger sales pipeline and identify opportunities to maximize leads if you:
+You can generate quality leads, build a stronger sales pipeline and identify opportunities to maximize qualified leads if you:

 Your law firm’s website is one of the most important tools for lead generation.
 It establishes your firm’s brand and tells potential clients what you do and why you’re different from your competitors.